archeofoss/archeofoss2020/index.md

 ## Latest news

+**[14/10/2020]**
+It is now available an open Telegram group that can be used during the conference days.
+You can inscribe to the group by following the link: [https://t.me/archeofoss](https://t.me/archeofoss).
+Please use the group to notify broardcast issues or to ask questions to the conference presenters.

 **[02/10/2020]**
 This morning have been closed the subscriptions to the workshops.
 Thank you all for the **very large** partecipation.
 We will give your contacts to each workshop organizator, and vice-versa.
 Wokshop organizers and Archeofoss organizing commitee (info@archeofoss.org)